 This ultimatum mainly affects the buyers as it is very rare for the vendor to cancel an SPA.
 But if it happens that the seller wishes to cancel the agreement he/she may find the process very rough.
 This can apply in cases where the SPA is protected by strict clauses which do not give the seller the room to have a change of mind.
 If the seller insists on canceling the agreement the buyer has the right to file a legal case for breach of contract against the seller.

 If you are a buyer and you intend on buying a property but you lack detailed knowledge of property sales and acquisition, the first thing that you should consider doing is to hire a property lawyer.
-Property lawyers are well informed of the dos and don’ts when it comes to selling and buying of property.
+Property lawyers are well informed regarding the common process dos and don’ts when it comes to selling and buying of property.

-A property lawyer will also give a breakdown of the clauses that are included in the SPA.
-This will provide clarifications on some of the subjects that may be complex.
+A property lawyer will also give a breakdown of the clause on conditions precedent that are included in the SPA.
+This will provide clarifications on some of the subjects that may be complex such as condition precedent, termination clauses and delivery of possession.
 The buyer will also be able his/her rights and the possible legal actions that can be taken should the seller break the agreement.
 As a result, both the buyer and the seller will have an easy time in drafting the final contract.

 As a legal contract, a Sales and Purchase Agreement (SPA) has a number of rules and regulations that must be fully adhered to.
 Before signing a Sales and Purchase Agreement (SPA), the seller and the buyer have to familiarize themselves with the set conditions.
 Failure to which either party may end up breaching the contract without his/her knowledge.